KSP-KOS/KOS/doc/source/tutorials/exenode.rst

     // needs to take into account the fact that the mass will decrease
     // as you lose fuel during the burn.
 In fact throwing the fuel out
     // the back of the engine very fast is the entire reason you're able
     // to thrust at all in space.
-The proper caclulation for this
+The proper calculation for this
     // can be found easily enough online by searching for the phrase
     //   "Tsiolkovsky rocket equation".
     // This example here will keep it simple for demonstration purposes,